QSong-github/spaCI/README.md

   p is
 ```
 cd src
-/path/to/Rscript spaCI_preprocess.R /path/to/st_expression.csv /path/to/st_meta.csv K p /path/to/saved/dir
+/path/to/Rscript spaCI_preprocess.R /path/to/st_expression.csv /path/to/st_meta.csv 5 0.02 /path/to/saved/dir
 ```

 * Do I need a GPU for running spaCI?
 The toy dataset worked find on a standard laptop without a GPU.
-You can modified in the configuration.yml file, setting using_cuda as 0.
+You can modified in the configuration.yml file, setting " use_cuda='cpu' ".
 However, GPU is recommand for computational efficiency, and it will speed up your experiments when the data grows larger and larger.

 * Can I generate my own conf using command lines? some users want to try different hypterparameters, and may not want to manually modify the configure.yml.
 So we prepare a script to generate the yaml files for you, please refer to [here](https://github.com/QSong-github/spaCI/blob/main/tutorials/tutorial_conf.ipynb) for details.